 According to our estimates, the bottom-10 G17 countries have a pass-through of 72% when they receive an adverse output volatility shock.
-When the U.S. receives a volatility shock, in contrast, the pass-through to these smaller countries is just 51%, a number comparable to that estimated among G7 countries.
+When the US receives a volatility shock, in contrast, the pass-through to these smaller countries is just 51%, a number comparable to that estimated for the other G7 countries.
 All together, these results suggest a novel empirical finding: after a spike in endowment uncertainty, small countries mitigate their consumption volatility better than large countries.